Rexarrior/docx_to_md/memory-bank/activeContext.md

 - Created test scripts to verify the conversion pipeline
 - Enhanced heading level detection to properly recognize different heading levels
 - Created a test script to verify proper heading level conversion
+- Fixed newline handling in paragraphs to maintain proper indentation throughout
+- Enhanced the _format_text_with_runs method to handle newlines in formatted text correctly
+- Created a test script (test_newlines.py) to verify newline handling
 - All tests pass with the updated implementation

 ## Parser Implementation Insights